A Complete Guide to Flying With Your Cat on a Plane

 1. Be prepared for security.

 In a perfect world, you would never need to take your cat out of their carrier until you've arrived safely at your destination.
 Sadly, that's not a possibility since security screenings require you to take your animal out of their bag so the carrier can be scanned in the X-ray.
-Thus, you'll need to carry your feline with you through the human screening device.
+Thus, you'll need to carry your feline with you through the metal detectors.
 To ensure your kitty doesn't get away, Sheen recommends putting your cat in a well-fitting harness with a leash.

 2. Consider a soft-sided travel carrier.

 Many airlines allow either a soft-sided or a hard-sided carrier for cabin travel.
 However, the soft-sided carrier can be more forgiving and give your kitty a bit more room to turn around and get cozy, according to Sheen.
 So if you're having a difficult time choosing, consider which one will make your pet feel most at ease.

 Since almost all of your feline companion's travel time will be spent in the carrier, it's crucial to make it as comfortable as possible, suggests Katy Nelson, DVM, a senior veterinarian at Chewy.
 She says to throw in items that remind them of home, whether it's their favorite toy or an old T-shirt or blanket they like to snuggle up to.
 You can also use a feline pheromone spray like Feliway to make them feel calmer in their carrier.

 Also, make sure to purchase your carrier at least a few weeks before your trip so you can slowly introduce it to your kitty.
 This allows them to get familiar with it, and thus, not be fearful.
 "Leave it out and allow them to sniff around, explore and potentially nap inside it," Nelson recommends.
 "As they gradually warm-up, start taking them on walks in the carrier and eventually short drives.
 Keep those same familiar items in their carrier when it's time to head out for your flight."